rbergen/R136/README.md

 # R136

-This is text adventure a friend and I created all the way back in 1998.
+This is a text adventure a friend and I created all the way back in 1998.

 After initially developing the game in what must have been QuickBASIC, it seems that I ported it to the C language I was just getting comfortable with at the time.